caprover/caprover/docs/one-click-apps.md

 - Port 1001 of the server goes to mysql-1 port 3306
 - Port 1002 of the server goes to mysql-2 port 3306

 Port mapping is needed if you want to connect to a database from a remote machine.
-You can read more about it [here](https://github.com/githubsaturn/captainduckduck/wiki/App-Configuration#port-mapping).
+You can read more about it [Captain Configuration - Port Mapping](app-configuration.md#port-mapping).